-FOOD-BASED DIETARY GUIDELINES: REVISION OF THE SODIUM / SALT GUIDELINE

-In a pinch: “Use salt and foods high in salt sparingly”
+-USE SALT AND FOOD HIGH IN SALT SPARINGLY

 ABSTRACT

-An increased salt intake leads to an increase in blood pressure and decreasing sodium intake, relative to usual or higher intake, results in lowered blood pressure in adults, with or without hypertension.
-It is acceptable to use blood pressure as a suitable proxy indicator for risk of cardiovascular disease (CVD), coronary heart disease and stroke.
+Increased salt intake leads to an increase in blood pressure and by decreasing sodium intake, relative to the usual or increased intake, results in lowered blood pressure in adults, with or without hypertension.
+Blood pressure is a strong proxy indicator for risk of cardiovascular disease (CVD), coronary heart disease and stroke.

 Hypertension was estimated to have caused 9% of all deaths in South Africa in 2000.
-In 2008, 42% of men and 34% of women aged 35-44 years and 60% of men and 50% of women aged 45-54 years were hypertensive.
-More than 70% of both men and women above 65 years of age were hypertensive in 2008.
+In 2008, 42% of men and 34% of women aged between 35-44 years and 60% of men and 50% of women aged between 45-54 years were hypertensive.
+More than 70% of both men and women above the age of 65 years were hypertensive in 2008.

-Multi-level and multi-sectorial strategies are required to lower population-level salt intake, including legislation of the food supply, clearer labelling and signposting of food packaging, and improved consumer education on behavioural change regarding salt usage practices.
-A comprehensive national strategy that focus on salt reduction is needed to reduce population blood pressure levels in the future.
-Legislating salt levels in processed foods is only one part of this national strategy.
-All health professionals and educationists should also provide appropriate nutritional recommendations that will educate, motivate and enable consumers to change nutritional behaviour to reduce salt intake to less than 5 gram per day as recommended.
+Multi-level and multi-sectorial strategies are required to lower salt intake at the population level, including legislation of the food supply, clearer labelling and signposting of food packaging, and improved consumer education on behavioural change regarding salt usage practices.
+A comprehensive national strategy that focuses on salt reduction is needed to reduce national blood pressure levels in the future.
+Legislating the levels of salt in processed foods is only one part of this national strategy.
+All health professionals and educators should also provide appropriate nutritional recommendations that will educate, motivate and enable consumers to change their nutritional behaviours to reduce salt intake to less than 5 grams per day as recommended.
 The aim of this review is thus to revise the current food based dietary guideline (FBDG) for salt, the implementation of which would contribute to lowering population salt intake and a reduction in blood pressure and CVD in SA.

 Introduction

-It is now well established that an increased salt intake leads to an increase in blood pressure and that decreased sodium intake, relative to usual or higher intake, leads to lowered blood pressure in adults, with or without hypertension.1 It is acceptable to use blood pressure as a suitable proxy indicator for risk of cardiovascular disease, coronary heart disease and stroke.1 Hypertension is also a well-accepted common risk factor for stroke, coronary heart disease and kidney disease.2 Although sodium is an essential element, it is required only in small amounts.
-Comprehensive strategies that focus on salt reduction are needed to reduce population blood pressure levels in the future.
+It is now well established that an increase in salt intake leads to an increase in blood pressure and that decreased salt intake, relative to the usual or increased intake, leads to lowered blood pressure in adults, with or without hypertension.1 Blood pressure is a strong proxy indicator for risk of cardiovascular disease, coronary heart disease, stroke1 and kidney disease.2 Although sodium is an essential element, it is required only in small amounts.
+Comprehensive strategies that focus on salt reduction are needed to reduce national blood pressure levels in the future.

+The previous Food Based Dietary Guidelines (FBDG) published in 2001 stated “Use salt sparingly”.
+The National Working Group (NWG) responsible for the revision of the FBDG agreed to change the wording to “Use salt and food high in salt sparingly”.
+The aim of this paper is thus to provide an update on the evidence of the role of dietary salt intake on blood pressure.

+The vast majority of sodium in the diet is provided by sodium chloride (NaCl), thus for the purpose of this review, it is assumed that this is the form that impacts on blood pressure and other outcomes.
+However, many of the studies cited in this review measure salt intake in terms of total dietary sodium (Na) intake or urinary Na excretion.
+Therefore, it is not clear whether Na is harmful to health only if it is in the form of NaCl, as compared to other sources such as sodium bicarbonate, sodium aspartame or inherent sodium which is naturally present in milk and other foods.

 Hypertension and disease